How to Grow Blueberry Cannabis and Get the Best Yield Outdoor?

-Who would say no to a sweet, calming puff of Blueberry?
-It's one of the most relaxing and soothing cannabis strains in the world.
+Blueberries are fine, but the Blueberry cannabis strain is the real deal.
+Who would say no to a sweet, calming puff from one of the most relaxing and soothing strains of weed in the whole world?
 And the best thing of all, it takes minimal effort to grow it.
+Here’s everything you need to know on how to grow Blueberry cannabis plants.

 Genetic lineage: The strain comes from the Blue family of cannabis which shares genetics with four prominent strains: Highland Oaxaca Gold, Highland Thai, Chocolate Thai, and Afghan Indica.
-Blueberry stirs both the Afghani type and the sativa Thai ones.
+Blueberry stirs genes from both the Afghani type and the sativa Thai ones.

 Medical uses: Neuropathic pain, lower back pain, migraines, appetite loss, sleeplessness and restlessness, anxiety.